 Alvin Boey graduated in 2004 with an honours degree in mechanical engineering from the University of Monash, Australia.
 He was involved in the research, development and implementation of heavy machineries at a major manufacturing company in Malaysia before deciding to pursue a career in intellectual property.

-Mr Boey joined the firm in 2006 and qualified as a registered patent agent, trademark and industrial design agent in 2008.
-His work involves advising local and foreign clients on IP protection, conducting searches and the drafting and prosecution of applications for patents and industrial designs.
+Mr Boey joined Henry Goh in 2006 and qualified as a registered patent, industrial design and trademark agent in 2008.
+His work involves advising local and foreign clients on IP protection, conducting searches, and drafting and prosecuting applications for patents and industrial designs.
 His patent drafting experience includes inventions in the fields of electromechanical devices, agricultural machinery and plant, water and wastewater treatment, and medical devices.
-His experience as a mechanical engineer has provided invaluable technical knowledge in assisting clients in their IP needs related specifically to mechanical inventions.
+His experience as a mechanical engineer has provided invaluable technical knowledge in assisting clients with their IP needs related specifically to mechanical inventions.

 In addition to his extensive prosecution work, Mr Boey has conducted numerous freedom-to-operate searches and provided infringement and validity opinions.
 He has appeared before the Kuala Lumpur High Court as an expert witness.